 Predictive analytics are among us.
-Data of all kinds is being run through computer models that apply advanced statistics and algorithms to identify significant, and repeatable, patterns.
+Data of all kinds are being run through computer models that apply advanced statistics and algorithms to identify significant, repeatable patterns.

-In finance, healthcare, insurance, trucking and many other industries, predictive analytics is used by businesses to solve difficult challenges.
-On a more personal level, it is helping people save time and make better decisions.
+In finance, healthcare, insurance, trucking, and many other industries, predictive analytics is used by businesses to solve difficult challenges.
+At a personal level, it is helping people save time and make better decisions.

 Many smartphone apps use predictive analytics to recommend movies and songs, to tag our friends in photos, and to deposit our unwanted email in junk folders.

 In trucking, some industry suppliers use predictive analytics to identify the early signs of driver turnover.
 In theory, if fleet managers know which of their drivers are most likely to quit, and for what reasons, they can intervene and positively change the outcome.